edli2000/connectfour/README.md

   with the viewer/controller functionalities.
 Lastly, the FileLineIterator is a helper wrapper supporting the File IO functionality of the game.

-  I would say the private states are well encapsulated, as there isn't any way for the classes to modify each other's private states, especially the private states relating to critical game states and logic components within the ConnectFour Class.
+  The private states are well encapsulated, as there isn't any way for the classes to modify each other's private states, especially the private states relating to critical game states and logic components within the ConnectFour Class.
 Whenever the underlying state of the game in the ConnectFour Class needs to be accessed, say, by the GameBoard Class for file saving purposes,